Matthew McQueen (politician)

-Matthew McQueen is an American politician and attorney, currently serving as a member of the New Mexico House of Representatives from the 50th district, which covers a portion of Torrance County.
+Matthew McQueen is an American politician and attorney, currently serving as a member of the New Mexico House of Representatives from the 50th district, which covers portions of Santa Fe County and Sandoval County.

 Early life and education

-McQueen was born in 1957 in Pasadena, California.
+McQueen was born in 1967 in Pasadena, California.
 He earned a Bachelor of Arts from Williams College, a Juris Doctor from the University of Michigan Law School, an MBA from the University of New Mexico, and a Master of Science from the University of Michigan School for Environment and Sustainability.

 Career

 After law school, McQueen worked as a law clerk on the New Mexico Court of Appeals.
 Prior to entering politics, McQueen worked as an attorney in the New Mexico Office of the State Engineer.
-McQueen also operates his own law firm, Graeser & McQueen, LLC in Santa Fe, New Mexico.
-McQueen assumed office on January 20, 2015 after defeating incumbent Democrat Jarratt Applewhite.
+McQueen also operates his own law firm, Matthew McQueen PC, in Santa Fe, New Mexico.
+McQueen assumed office on January 20, 2015 after defeating incumbent Republican Vicky Perea.

 In January 2020, McQueen submitted a bill that would require sex offenders registered in another state to be automatically registered as sex offenders in New Mexico within 20 days of their arrival in the state.

+In the 57th New Mexico State Legislature, McQueen served as Chair of the House Energy, Environment & Natural Resources committee, and as a member of the House Judiciary Committee.

+On June 30, 2025, McQueen announced that he would run for New Mexico Commissioner of Public Lands in 2026.